Occupational Therapy

 Accreditation

-The profession's accrediting body, the American Occupational Therapy Association (ACOTE), has granted Candidacy status to this program.
-With Candidacy status, the first class of students were admitted for studies in January 2022.
-A required self-study of the program was submitted to ACOTE in November 2022.
-If granted Pre-Accreditation, ACOTE will perform an onsite visit in the Summer 2023 and the decision for full accreditation would follow in August 2023.
-If granted full accreditation, graduates of the program will be eligible to sit for the national certification examination for occupational therapists through the National Board for Certification in Occupational Therapy (NBCOT) and will be able to apply for licensure through the professional licensure board in the state in which the graduate wishes to practice.
+The profession's accrediting body, the Accreditation Council for Occupational Therapy (ACOTE), has granted accreditation for seven years to this program (2023-2029).
+Graduates of the program will be eligible to sit for the national certification examination for occupational therapists through the National Board for Certification in Occupational Therapy (NBCOT) and will be able to apply for licensure through the professional licensure board in the state in which the graduate wishes to practice.

 ACOTE can be contacted at: